urcodesogreat/GNetDet-Pytorch/README.md

 ### Leverage Multi-GPU (with distributed) training

-Now the GNetDet training toolkit supports multi-gpu as well as distributed training using multiple PC.
+Now the GNetDet training toolkit supports multi-gpu as well as distributed training.
 One can easily leverages multi-gpu by including `--gpus N`  or `--world-size N --rank I --dist-url <IP>:<PORT> ` in training scripts:

 ```shell
 # Use two GPUs